 After breaking the ice with this chit chat they fondly told us about the genesis of this Naan.
 How this is the first thing that the Nizam used to have in the morning and how much he loved it.
 Almost feeling nostalgic about it, though I wonder if they ever saw the Nizam having it or they just heard it from their elders.

-There were 2-3 Hindu Math’s with brightly painted doors.
+There were 2-3 Hindu Maths with brightly painted doors.
 They were open probably but did not expect visitors at an early hour.
-First Math that we went inside was called Alakh ka math.
+The first Math that we went inside was called Alakh ka math.
 A lady showed us around the temple inside while she was still brushing her teeth.
 I was surprised to read the Kabir Sakhis painted all over the math.
-Another math we entered was curiously named Udaasin Math.
+Another math we entered was the curiously named Udaasin Math.
 Here we could not go inside and the people were still not awake.
-But we discovered a Peepal tree planted in an old colonial era bathtub that had been painted bright orange.
+But we discovered a Peepal tree planted in an old colonial-era bathtub that had been painted bright orange.
 I thought it was a great way to re-use broken bathtubs for planting trees indoors.
 There was a small Hanuman temple at the base of an old tree standing in the middle of the road.

 Towards the end, we discovered the dargah of Moosa Quadri that appeared freshly painted and well maintained.
 Though I could not gather much about the man who lies here.
 As women, we were not allowed to go inside but they allowed us to click pictures from outside.
 Combining the Rajasthani and Mughal architecture there were many Chhatris with graves below them.
 Very similar to the ones you find at Paigah tombs.
 In pale yellow and green with pink outlines and delicate paintings, dargah stood out in the rest of the surroundings.